-Hence, the Disavow Tool became a practical necessity.
+Hence, the Google Disavow Tool became a practical necessity.

 This sounds great – it’s a tool that can help you weed out any problematic links before they impact your rankings, right?

 Take a step back.
-The Disavow Links tool wasn’t designed as a first line of defense.
+The Google Disavow tool wasn’t designed as a first line of defense.
 Rather, it’s supposed to be a last-ditch effort – a tool only to be used if you have no other options.

-Before you turn to the Disavow Links tool, there are some important steps you’ll need to take.
+Before you turn to the Google disavow tool, there are some important steps you’ll need to take.

 Evaluate Whether the Link Is a True Threat

 If you’ve been notified of a manual spam action based on ‘unnatural links’ pointing to your site, this tool can help you address the issue.
 If you haven’t gotten this notification, this tool generally isn’t something you need to worry about.

 Instances of negative SEO and instances of spammy backlinks built without your consent or knowledge are exceedingly rare.
 Most links, even ones on lower-authority sites, are actually good for your website.
 In addition to passing authority, links increase your brand visibility and help you generate referral traffic.
 Even if it’s not an especially powerful link for SEO, it may be worth keeping.

 Google itself says of disavowing: